 5 Beach Car Care Tips

 First things first, stop leaving the wet towels in the trunk.
-They smell and they’re not good for the upholstery.
-Plus the added moisture can actually cause mold to grow on rubber seals around the trunk.
-When the summer heat turns your car into a oven it best to keep it clean to avoid starting any science experiments in the car.
+They smell, and they’re not good for the upholstery.
+Plus the added moisture can cause mold to grow on rubber seals around the trunk.
+When the summer heat turns your car into an oven it best to keep it clean to avoid starting any science experiments in the car.